Changissnz/selfinterest/README.md

 closer to a higher power than what it is in origin, below man such that man has the power to make or break it after the proliferation of its production methodology has satisfied a threshold.
 One misconception is what is below in the metaphysical ranking is closer to the physical zero, so it is inconsequential.
-The abundance of raw material oftentimes takes priority over the idea and must then be of greater concern than conception of the idea.
+The abundance of raw material oftentimes takes priority over the idea, so must then be of greater concern than conception of the idea.
 Development demands cognitive functions critical of this base, the raw material, and propagates competition in forms extending beyond material ownership.
 The factor of competition becoming decentralized away from a singular objective, most recognizable when